-Mudslide in northeast India leaves 7 dead, 40 others missing
+Mudslide in northeast India leaves 14 dead, over 30 missing

-GAUHATI, India (AP) — Pounding rain following weeks of heavy downpours triggered a mudslide in northeast India that killed at least seven people and left about 40 others missing, authorities said Thursday.
+GAUHATI, India (AP) — Pounding rain following weeks of heavy downpours triggered a mudslide in northeast India that killed at least 14 people and left more than 30 others missing, authorities said Thursday.

 Disaster response workers, police and local villagers were trying to rescue those buried under the debris in Noney, a town near Imphal, the capital of Manipur state.

-All of the confirmed dead were members of the volunteer Territorial Army, state chief minister N. Biren Singh said.
+Seven of the confirmed dead were members of the volunteer Territorial Army, state chief minister N. Biren Singh said.
 He said five Indian Railway officials were among those feared missing.

 A railway project is being constructed in the area, where there is a rebel insurgency, and the army personnel were providing security for railway officials overseeing the project.
 The state’s decades-old insurgency seeks a separate homeland for ethnic and tribal groups.